Yo2b/worker_challenge/README.md

 - The imposed traits will not be improved nor breaking-changed to strictly stick with the framework of this challenge (eg. some methods should better return a `Result`).
 Especially, the `DataManager` implementation will be kept synchronous code.
 - The `DataManager::new()` trait method implementation will only deal with loading chunk description and rely on stored data, without any additional check for completeness or data integrity.
 - Chunk descriptors (file names with their associated HTTP URLs) are not stored to local storage for now.
-- The `WorkerDataManager`'s pool is conveniently reused for now to achieve chunk deletion tasks, but it could flood the pool if too many deletions are required while keeping unreleased chunk references.
+- The `WorkerDataManager`'s pool is conveniently reused for now to achieve chunk deletion tasks, ~~but it could flood the pool if too many deletions are required while keeping unreleased chunk references~~.
 - Error handling is minimalist (ie. no download retries, some IO errors are ignored...).
 - _"Think about possibilities of receiving multiple download requests for the same chunk or chunk deletion request followed by immediate download."_:
   - Multiple download requests for the same chunk are considered only once, assuming that `(chunk_id, dataset_id, block_range)` tuples are unique.